The power of a strong resume

 Because I am in a better and more excited mood, I am going to give breaks to Perfectionist Paul.
 I literally go on this call WANTING this to work.

 Yes, HRNasty is acting shallow, but in all honesty, there is a lot of human nature at play.
 As candidates, we will be better equipped if we hope for the best but are prepared for the worst.

 When I present the two candidates (for the two openings) to the hiring manager, it won’t be a question of “If”.
 The hiring manager WILL ask me “Who is the better candidate?”

 Even though we have two openings if the hiring manager only has time to schedule 1 candidate for an interview, guess who is going to get the call?

 The hiring manager may want to try to train both new hires at the same time, but the hiring manager doesn’t want to lose time or budget so we may try go get one candidate in as soon as possible.
 Guess which candidate is going to be fast-tracked?

 The bookies have placed odds on this race and there is a clear favorite.
 The classic case of “Two men enter (the Thunderdome), one man leaves”.
 Guess which candidate looks like Mel Gibson?

-The quality of the resume just effected how long it takes before our two candidates received a call back.
+The quality of the resume just affected how long it takes before our two candidates received a callback.
 But it doesn’t stop there.
-The impression of the resume carried into the initial phone interview and then it carries over into the in person interviews.
+The impression of the resume carried into the initial phone interview and then it carries over into the in-person interviews.